-- Creation of an urban street wall set back 1.5m along Kingston Street, - Below grade parking access immediately next to the Camelot's below grade access ramp, - Units and façade treatments designed to mitigate solar gains through incorporation of large southerly overhangs, and punched windows openings on the north, - Setbacks at the upper levels on both the north and south facades, - Building articulation and sculpting at the northeast corner facing the Legislative Buildings forming a sympathetic signature landmark. - Architectural garden walls and gateway arbors edge the north property line with low off-site plantings placed between the property line and sidewalk.
-This treatment robustly defines the edge of the public domain and protects the small private patio spaces behind the garden wall.
-Surrounding the north patios would be shade-loving small plant species and a single specimen large shrub for each dwelling. - This consistent frontage treatment is interrupted by the main approach court welcoming visitors to the building lobby.
-The court is an uncluttered richly textured paved space partially covered, with elements such as stone seats, trained specimen shrubs in urns and overhead foliage to impart a comfortable human scale to the space.
+- Creation of an urban street wall set back 1.5m along Kingston Street, - Below grade parking access immediately next to the neighboring Camelot Seniors Residence below grade access ramp, - Units and façade treatments designed to mitigate solar gains through incorporation of large tiered and curved southerly balcony overhangs, and punched windows openings on the north,

-- The west property line separates two residential drive aisles.
-The entrance to the parkade under 475 Kingston is covered by a higher-level private garden accessed from the second-floor level balcony described as the "secret garden".
-This small, enclosed court space is surrounded on 3 sides by ornamental wooden treillage supporting flowering vines would present an attractive focal element to neighbouring properties. - The community garden lies on the east side of the building and is accessed off the sidewalk though a lockable gate.
-It is a rectangular paved space with benches defined on 2 sides by a timber colonnade and on one side by a row of columnar trees.
+- Setbacks at the upper levels on both the north and south facades, - Building articulation and sculpting at the northeast corner forming a signature landmark. - Architectural garden walls and gateway arbors along the edge of the north property line facing Kingston Street.
+This treatment defines the edge of the public domain and protects and transitions up to the small private patio spaces behind the garden wall.
+Surrounding the north patios are shade-loving small plant species and a single specimen large shrub for each dwelling. - The Kingston Street frontage includes a main approach/entry court with canopy welcoming visitors to the building lobby.
+The court is an uncluttered richly textured paved space partially covered, with elements such as stone seats, trained specimen shrubs in urns and overhead foliage to impart a comfortable human scale to the space. - The west property line separates two residential drive aisles.
+The entrance to the parkade under 475 Kingston is covered by an upper level screened private garden accessed from the second-floor level balcony described as the "secret garden".
+This small, enclosed court space is surrounded on 3 sides by ornamental wooden treillage supporting flowering vines would present an attractive focal element enhancing privacy to neighbouring properties. - A small resident's shared garden lies on the east side of the building and is accessed off the main sidewalk though a path to a lockable gate.
+It is a paved space with benches defined on 2 sides by a timber colonnade and on one side and 2 small trees.
 This paved space connects with a perimeter gravel pathway providing both maintenance access to the south unit gardens and dog walking opportunities for the residents. - Traditionally inspired yet contemporary arrangement, with robust materials including concrete, stone, brick, and metal roofs.